What is a "Senior Lawyer"?

 Not at all.
 ISLP uses lawyers in active practice as well as retired lawyers.

-No!
-ISLP relies upon lawyers from all over the world for its pro bono projects.
-There are ISLP offices in New York, London and Paris, but senior lawyers from anywhere can get involved by filling out the Volunteer Registration Form online.
+ISLP relies upon legal experts from all over the world for its projects.
+There are ISLP offices in New York, London and Paris, but senior-level lawyers from anywhere can become involved by filling out the Volunteer Registration Form online.

 Is there a way for younger lawyers to get involved?